radhesh1/hello_world/README.md

     ```
     insmod hello_world_mod.ko
     ```

 10. Check if the module got loaded into the kernel properly. lsmod lists all the currently loaded kernel modules.

     ```
-    lsmod | grep "hello_"
+    lsmod | grep "hello"
-    ```

-11. Check dmesg logs after inserting your kernel module.
-You will find the hello world module’s init function’s printk message being logged into the dmesg logs.

-    ```
-    dmesg
-    ```

-12. Let’s now remove the hello world kernel module from the kernel. rmmod command is used for that.

-    ```
-    rmmod hello_world_mod
-    ```

-13. Check dmesg logs after removing the kernel module.
-You will observe that hello world module’s exit function’s printk message also being logged into the dmesg logs.

-    ```
-    dmesg
     ```